AdrianFreemantle/the-trench/docs/PLAN.md

 ## Phase 1: Core Azure Infrastructure with Terraform

-**Goal:** Provision foundational Azure infrastructure (subscription-level resources, VNet, AKS, key PaaS) with Terraform.

-Steps:
+**Goal:** Provision the foundational Azure environment with Terraform: hub–spoke VNets, Firewall, ACR, private AKS, Key Vault, Postgres Flexible, Service Bus, and Private Endpoints.
+Execution is **manual `terraform apply`** for now; CI/CD for infra comes later.

+---

-1.1 Terraform bootstrap:
+### 1.1 Terraform Bootstrap

-- Create `infra/terraform/` with modules / root config:
+Create and initialize `infra/terraform/`:

+- Files:
   - `providers.tf`
-  - `backend.tf` (for now, local state)
-  - `main.tf` and module structure
-- Configure Azure provider authentication for local dev (az CLI)

-1.2 Resource groups and naming:
-- Define one or more RGs (e.g. `rg-aks-lab-core`, `rg-aks-lab-data`)
-- Implement consistent naming convention for all resources

-1.3 Networking:
-- Define hub VNet:
-  - Address space
-  - Subnets for firewall and shared services
-- Define spoke VNet for AKS:
-  - Subnet for AKS nodes
-  - Subnets for Private Endpoints
-- Peering between hub and spoke VNets

-1.4 Azure Firewall (basic initial setup):
-- Deploy Azure Firewall in hub VNet
-- Configure minimal rules to allow:
-  - AKS control plane traffic
-  - Outbound access for nodes as needed
-- Plan to refine firewall rules later

-1.5 Azure Container Registry (ACR):
-- Deploy ACR in core RG
-- Integrate later with AKS for image pulls

-1.6 AKS cluster:
-- Provision private AKS cluster:
-  - Private API
-  - Attach to spoke VNet subnet
+  - `backend.tf` (local state for Phase 1)
+  - `main.tf`
+  - `variables.tf`
+  - `outputs.tf`

+- Actions:
+  - Configure Azure provider authentication (via `az login`).
+  - Define:
+    - `var.environment` (start with `"dev"`).
+    - `locals` for naming and tagging (using `trench-<service>-<resource>-<env>` and the tag set from CONVENTIONS.md).

+**Outcome:**
+- You can run `terraform init` and `terraform plan` successfully.

+---

+### 1.2 Resource Groups and Tagging

+Create at least these RGs:

+- `rg-trench-core-dev`
+  ACR, Key Vault, Service Bus, Firewall, hub VNet.

+- `rg-trench-data-dev`
+  Postgres Flexible + related Private Endpoint resources.

+- `rg-trench-aks-dev`
+  AKS cluster + spoke VNet.

+Apply consistent tags to every resource via Terraform:

+- `owner`
+- `environment`
+- `cost-center`
+- `purpose`

+**Outcome:**
+- Resource groups exist with consistent naming and tags.

+---

+### 1.3 Networking: Hub–Spoke VNets

+Provision hub and spoke VNets using Terraform.

+**Hub VNet (core)**
+- Address space (example): `10.0.0.0/16`
+- Subnets:
+  - `AzureFirewallSubnet`
+  - `shared-services`

+**Spoke VNet (aks)**
+- Address space (example): `10.1.0.0/16`
+- Subnets:
+  - `aks-nodes`
+  - `private-endpoints`

+**Peering**
+- Hub ↔ spoke VNet peering in both directions.
+- Allow forwarded traffic where required.

+**Outcome:**
+- Baseline network topology in place for private AKS and Private Endpoints.

+---

+### 1.4 Azure Firewall (Minimal Initial Policy)

+Deploy Azure Firewall into the hub VNet:

+- Place firewall in `AzureFirewallSubnet`.
+- Assign a public IP (for now).
+- Create a **minimal** rule set:
+  - Network rules / application rules sufficient for:
+    - AKS control plane connectivity.
+    - Node pool image pulls from ACR / Microsoft endpoints.
+  - Everything else denied by default.

+Document that firewall rules are intentionally loose in Phase 1 and will be tightened in later phases.

+**Outcome:**
+- Egress from the AKS spoke will be forced through Firewall (once UDRs are configured in later phases).

+---

+### 1.5 Azure Container Registry (ACR)

+Deploy ACR into `rg-trench-core-dev`:

+- Basic SKU to control cost.
+- Naming consistent with conventions (for example `trenchacrdev`).

+Do not yet wire AKS to ACR via Terraform; that comes in the AKS section.

+**Outcome:**
+- ACR exists and is ready to receive images from your GitHub-based CI later.

+---

+### 1.6 Private AKS Cluster

+Provision AKS in `rg-trench-aks-dev` with:

+- Node resource group (auto or explicit).
+- Attached to the spoke VNet `aks-nodes` subnet.
+- API server private endpoint only (no public API).
+- RBAC enabled.
+- OIDC issuer enabled.
+- Workload Identity enabled.
 - Two node pools:
-    - System pool
-    - User pool
-  - Enable OIDC issuer + Workload Identity
-- Configure RBAC enabled

-1.7 Azure PaaS services:
-- Key Vault:
-  - For secrets
-- Azure Database for PostgreSQL Flexible:
-  - Minimal SKU for dev
-  - In data RG
-- Azure Service Bus:
-  - Namespace + basic entities (topic/queue)
-- Private Endpoints:
-  - For Key Vault, Postgres, Service Bus into spoke VNet

-1.8 DNS setup in Azure:
-- Internal DNS (Azure DNS or private DNS zones)
-- Records for Private Endpoints and internal hostnames

-Checkpoint:
-- At the end of Phase 1, you can:
-  - `terraform apply` to build the core platform
-  - See AKS cluster, ACR, Key Vault, Postgres, Service Bus, Firewall, VNets
+  - `system` pool (small SKU, system workloads only).
+  - `user` pool (for app workloads later).

+Also:

+- Configure AKS to use the ACR created in 1.5 (either via `azurerm_kubernetes_cluster` `acr` integration or role assignment).

+**Outcome:**
+- A private AKS cluster exists and can pull images from ACR (once CI pushes them).
+- `az aks get-credentials` works from a machine with network access (via VPN/Bastion in a later phase).

+---

+### 1.7 Azure PaaS: Key Vault, Postgres Flexible, Service Bus

+Provision the minimal PaaS set in Terraform.

+**Key Vault (rg-trench-core-dev)**

+- Standard SKU.
+- Soft-delete enabled.
+- Private Endpoint into `private-endpoints` subnet in the spoke VNet.
+- Network ACLs locked to:
+  - Private link only
+  - Trusted Azure services as needed.

+**PostgreSQL Flexible Server (rg-trench-data-dev)**

+- Dev-grade SKU (smallest viable tier).
+- Private access only (no public endpoint).
+- Private Endpoint into `private-endpoints` subnet.
+- Server to host schemas for:
+  - `catalog-api`
+  - `orders-api`

+**Service Bus (rg-trench-core-dev)**

+- Service Bus namespace.
+- Messaging entities:
+  - Topic or queue for `OrderPlaced` (e.g. `orders`).
+- Private Endpoint into `private-endpoints` subnet.

+**Outcome:**
+- All core PaaS resources exist, but no identities, roles, or workloads use them yet.

+---

+### 1.8 Private DNS for PaaS / Private Endpoints

+Configure Azure Private DNS zones and links for:

+- Key Vault `privatelink.vaultcore.azure.net`
+- Postgres Flexible `privatelink.postgres.database.azure.com`
+- Service Bus `privatelink.servicebus.windows.net`

+Actions:

+- Create Private DNS zones.
+- Link them to:
+  - Hub VNet
+  - Spoke VNet

+Terraform should create DNS A records for each Private Endpoint.

+**Outcome:**
+- Name resolution for all Private Endpoints works from the AKS spoke VNet.

+---

+### 1.9 Checkpoint

+By the end of Phase 1:

+- `terraform apply` successfully creates:
+  - `rg-trench-core-dev`, `rg-trench-data-dev`, `rg-trench-aks-dev`
+  - Hub and spoke VNets with peering
+  - Azure Firewall in hub
+  - ACR
+  - Private AKS cluster (no add-ons)
+  - Key Vault (with Private Endpoint)
+  - Postgres Flexible (with Private Endpoint)
+  - Service Bus namespace + `OrderPlaced` entity (with Private Endpoint)
+  - Private DNS zones and links for all of the above

+You **do not** yet:

+- Install ArgoCD, ingress controllers, CSI drivers, Prometheus/Grafana, or any app workloads.
+- Automate Terraform via CI/CD.

+Those belong in **Phase 2** (cluster add-ons + identity plumbing) and later phases.

 ---